Jolak5/kanban-copy/todo-list/tests_2.md

 - Use the mock storage object you have created in Part 1 of this project to mock the *localStorage* updates.
 - Mock the HTML elements to test DOM manipulation functions.
 - Make sure you group your tests using the `description()` method.
+-  **You need to use pair-programming for this project.
+We will check to see if both partners submitted code by looking at the commit history for each project.
+Therefore you need to select one of the repos in your pair-programming group in which you will implement the above features.**

 ### Optional requirements
 - Check the *test coverage*.
 You should aim for covering 100% of your code.